 IEEE documents are made available for use subject to important notices and legal disclaimers.
-These notices and disclaimers, or a reference to this page, appear in all standards and may be found under the heading "Important Notice" or "Important Notices and Disclaimers Concerning IEEE Standards Documents."
+These notices and disclaimers, or a reference to this page, appear in all standards and may be found under the heading "Important Notices and Disclaimers Concerning IEEE Standards Documents."
+They can also be obtained on request from IEEE or viewed at http://standards.ieee.org/IPR/disclaimers.html.